aayushmanarora/Walmart_sql/Readme.md

 # 🛒 Walmart Sales Data Analysis (Python + SQL)

 This project is an end-to-end data analysis pipeline designed to extract critical business insights from Walmart sales data.
-It uses **Python** for data processing and **SQL** (MySQL & PostgreSQL) for complex querying.
+It uses **Python** for data processing and **SQL**  for complex querying.
 This project is ideal for data analysts looking to build skills in data manipulation, querying, and data pipeline development.

 ---

 ## 📌 Project Objectives

 - Clean and transform sales data using Python.
-- Load cleaned data into MySQL and PostgreSQL.
+- Load cleaned data into MySQL
 - Use SQL to answer real-world business questions.
 - Extract key insights about revenue, customer behavior, and product performance.